dfcastellanos/MEPLS/doc/tutorial/step1.md

 we will create an object of class @ref example::element::Scalar<dim>.
 Since we rely on the standard element interface, the example also applies to any other element classes.

-Each element posses one or more slip objects of a class derived from the @ref mepls::slip::Slip<dim>, which provides an abstract interface to all slip classes.
+Each element posses one or more slip objects of a class derived from the base class @ref mepls::slip::Slip<dim>, which provides an abstract interface to all slip classes.
 Slip objects represent the mechanisms by which a plastic deformation takes place in a specific type of material.
 In other words, they define how a slip event occurs within a mesoscale element.
-It's important to remark that they represent the "how." but not the "when," which is controlled elsewhere by the dynamic protocols that we will see in later tutorial steps.
-Since the elements represent material subdomains, these slip events consequently represent plastic deformation which is spatially localized.
+It's important to remark that they represent the "how", but not the "when," which is controlled elsewhere by the dynamic protocols that we will see in later tutorial steps.
+Since the elements represent material subdomains, these slip events consequently represent plastic deformation which is spatially localized @cite Picard2004 @cite Argon1979 @cite Jensen2014 @cite nicolas_deformation_2018.

 ## The model{#the_model_1}